relapse

 What can relapse teach us that we didn’t know before?

 The obvious connection is that relapse can propel the addict into a life of turmoil and self-destruction, frequently and tragically ending in death.
-On the other hand, when the addict ‘hits bottom’, faces his near-death experience head on, and uses it as a wake-up call or an opportunity to begin again, relapse — in a sense — can protect the individual from its inevitable outcome.
+On the other hand, when the addict’ hits bottom’, faces his near-death experience head on, and uses it as a wake-up call or an opportunity to begin again, relapse — in a sense — can protect the individual from its inevitable outcome.

 Relapse has much to teach each of us — about the chain of events that led to the downward spiral, about triggers (emotional, physical, psychological, and environmental), about weak links in our recovery programs and processes, and about additional embedded injuries that need tending to, and other factors — all which cannot be addressed if we do not quiet the voices in our heads.
 This is important.
 Just as the body requires time to rest, recuperate, and rejuvenate after a period of trauma or sickness, so do the mind and the spirit.

 During this period of stillness, it is paramount to acknowledge the ‘power of addiction over ourselves’- and to stay in that mindset, quietly and intimately.
 It is in this stillness that relapse can position us in a posture of awareness and of awakening.
-And through being still, we can be patient with our recovering.
-We can be at peace with the process of recovering — that there is no rushing it as the pieces that we have discarded need to time to reattach and regrow.
+And through being still, we can be patient with our recovery.
+We can be at peace with the process of recovering — that there is no rushing it, as the pieces that we have discarded need time to reattach and regrow.

 However, I do understand that being still does not come easily or naturally.
 As I write in Mountain Air…, “I had to work hard at being still.
 I reminded myself that being still allowed me to reframe the three previous years (of relapse) and to utilize their reference as a tool for future navigation.
 Hours and hours of solitude made room for peace to weave its way through every fabric of my soul….With each day and week that passed, an appreciation for the promises of staying in the present took hold, and I felt myself start to reclaim my way of being.”